 (iii) The Education Vice President shall be responsible to the Executive for all matters concerned with education.

 (iv) The Welfare Vice President shall be responsible to the Executive for all matters concerned with the welfare of students.

+(v) The Engagement Vice- President shall be responsible to the Executive for all matters concerned with engaging students with events and relevant activities of the Association.

-(v) The Treasurer shall supervise the financial affairs of the Association and the financial work of the Accountant and shall be Chairperson of the Finance Committee appointed by the Executive as provided in the Fourth Schedule hereto which shall be and shall be deemed to be part of these Rules.
+(vi) The Treasurer shall supervise the financial affairs of the Association and the financial work of the Accountant and shall be Chairperson of the Finance Committee appointed by the Executive as provided in the Fourth Schedule hereto which shall be and shall be deemed to be part of these Rules.

-(vi) The Maori Students' Officer shall be responsible for all matters that concern the Maori students of this University
+(vii) The Maori Students' Officer shall be responsible for all matters that concern the Maori students of this University